 Learning Goals Objectives Assessment

 Our graduates will be

 effective 1.2.
 Students are able to professionally This will be demonstrated in writing for the

 communicators. present their ideas and also logically explain global online debate and other assignments

 and defend their argument.

 Students will participate in peer review to both provide helpful feedback to classmates and

 sharpen their own analytical and

 communication skills.

 Our graduates will be

 trained in ethics.
 3.2.
 Our students will practice ethics in the Students will demonstrate ethical, reader-

 duration of the program. focused writing through assignments and peer

 review.

 Students will respect and demonstrate

 academic integrity through understanding

 plagiarism and how to avoid it evidenced in

 their writing assignments.

-Our graduates will 4.1.
-Students will have an international Students will participate in an online debate
+O 4.1.
+Ct., danta will be a surintermedianal Ctudents will mentionests in an enline debate

-have a global exposure. with counterparts at a US university.
+Our graduates will have a global 4.1.
+Students will have an international exposure.
+Students will participate in an online debate with counterparts at a US university.

-perspective. -
+perspective. exposure. with counterparts at a 65 university.

 Our graduates will be This will be demonstrated in writing

 skilled in problem- assignments.

-solving and critical thinking.
+solving and critical

-umiking.
+thinking.